 Once your document has been sent, it will appear in the dashboard under the “Jobs” tab.
 Each job will have an icon next to it indicating whether the document has been signed.

 It’s important to know how the Vinesign document will appear to your recipient.
+Learn more about using Vinesign as a signee.
 Here are some key points they should remember when signing a Vinesign document:

 - Some fields fill automatically.
 As mentioned above, the date and name auto-fields as well as any custom fields named “phone” or “email” will be filled automatically, and cannot be filled out by the recipient.